If It Ain’t Broke, Break It!

 What this means for your practice is to be ever on the lookout for better ways of doing and packaging what you do.
 You need not be an ‘early adopter’ of technology.
 From your patient’s perspective, offering the ‘latest and greatest’ will probably not warrant the premium price you are likely to pay, as well as the ‘growing pains’ you’ll likely encounter, by being by the first to adopt a new technology.
 But you can and should keep yourself apprised of shifts in the preferences of your target audience(s).
 For example, are you communicating with current and prospective patients in ways in which they wish to be communicated?
 Is your service offering consistent with what patients value?

 On the ‘back office’ side, are you learning about ways to reduce your cost of practice while maintaining high standards and perceptions of quality?
-Submission of online dental patient forms is an excellent way to simultaneously reduce the time and effort involved with enrolling new patients while providing a valuable benefit to yo
+Submission of online dental patient forms is an excellent way to simultaneously reduce the time and effort involved with enrolling new patients while providing a valuable benefit to your patients.

 How To Know